matthutchinson/videosnap/README.md

 issue](https://github.com/matthutchinson/videosnap/issues) on GitHub.
 When reporting a bug, remember to mention what platform and hardware you are using and the steps I can take to reproduce the issue.

+## Development

+I try to keep the project up to date with the latest general XCode release.

+After opening `videosnap.xcodeproj`, you can set the arguments passed to the command when it runs in XCode, simply edit the `Run` action in the default `videosnap` Scheme.
+(Product -> Scheme -> Edit Scheme...)

+You can also build the project from the command line.
+After cloning run;

+   xcodebuild clean install
+   # you'll find the build executable at
+   ./build/Debug/videosnap
+   # which symlinks to here
+   ./build/pkgroot/usr/local/bin/videosnap

+If you see this message

+    xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory "..."

+Then try something like this to fix your environment

+    sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer

 ## Contributing